AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 ```
 ![alt text](https://github.com/AnderGray/pba.jl/blob/master/doc/plots/pboxExample1.png "a probability box")

-In `pba.jl` all plots of uncertain numbers are of their cdfs.
+In `ProbabilityBoundsAnalysis.jl` all plots of uncertain numbers are of their cdfs.

 **Currently only the normal distribution shaped p-boxes may be constructed like this.
 More to follow.**